 7. Kumar Kartikeya

-Ganesh or Ganesha is the elephant god in Hinduism.
-He is the second son of Shiva and Parvati.
-Ganesha is the first god in order of importance in performing puja or rituals.
-Due to a misunderstood feud with his father, where Shiva did not know that Ganesh was his son, he cut off his son’s head.
-Later after realization, an elephant head was placed and Ganesh was revived.
-After the incident, he was also granted the power to be the first god in order of importance.
-The mouse known as Mushak is his vahan.
-Ganesha is often associated with good luck.
+While performing any puja or ritual, he is the first god to be worshiped.
+Due to a misunderstanding where Shiva did not know that Ganesh was his son, he cut off Ganesh’s head in anger.
+Later, an elephant’s head was placed on Ganesh and he was revived, also being granted the power of the first god in order of importance.
+Mushak, the mouse, is his vehicle.
+Ganesh is often associated with Mangal or Mars, and good luck.

-Brahma, one of the trinity gods, often portrayed as the four-headed god is the creator of the universe.
-Four heads are believed to represent four directions.
-It is also believed that Brahma, in fact, had five heads.
-His fifth head was too proud and was thus cut off by Shiva.
-While Brahma himself is the creator of the universe, it is believed that he evolved from a lotus flower from the navel of Vishnu.
-His vahan is the Swan or goose.
+It is believed that Brahma in fact had five heads.
+Because of the pride of the fifth head, it was cut off by Shiva.
+While Brahma himself is the creator of the universe, he evolved from the lotus flower in the navel of Vishnu.
+The swan or goose is his vehicle.
 Brahma resides in Brahmaloka.